jxtngx/lightning-lab/README.md

 ## Overview

-Lightning Pod is a template Python environment, tooling, and system architecture for artificial intelligence and machine learning projects.
+Lightning Pod is a template Python environment, tooling, and system architecture for artificial intelligence and machine learning projects using the [Lightning.ai](https://lightning.ai) ecosystem.
 The project culminates with an [app](https://01gcfpsrmb3cb4x9bc6sqvhazs.litng-ai-03.litng.ai/view/home) deployed to the Lightning Cloud platform.

 <details>
   <summary>Core AI/ML Ecosystem</summary>